System

 Device kinds

 When you add a device, ARC asks what kind it is.
 The kind tells ARC how the device behaves on its connection.
-The available kinds are below.
+These are the kinds you pick from the Add device list.

 GPIO pins are game-scoped